Tuesday, October 22, 2024

 We are told to...

 The key to the 2nd part is the 1st part.
 When our delight is in God first, our desires align with His.
-When they do He's giving us what we both want.
+When they do, He gives us what we both want.

 And...